doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

    -d build_directory *target1.elf* *target2.elf*

-There are two redundant methods for improving the correctness of the above algorithm:
+There are two additional methods for improving the correctness of the above algorithm:

 * Each library is examined using the GNU ``ar`` tool.